markszulc/experience-manager-learn.en/help/forms/document-services/assemble-form-attachments.md

 # Assemble form attachments

 This article provides assets to assemble adaptive form attachments in a specified order.
 The form attachments need to be in pdf format for this sample code to work.
-The following is the use case
+The following is the use case.
-User filling out an adaptive form attaches one or more pdf documents to the form On form submission assemble the form attachments to generate one pdf.
+User filling out an adaptive form attaches one or more pdf documents to the form.
+On form submission assemble the form attachments to generate one pdf.
 You can specify the order in which the attachments are assembled to generate the final pdf.

-## Create OSGi component that implements com.adobe.granite.workflow.exec.WorkflowProcess interface
+## Create OSGi component that implements WorkflowProcess interface

-Create a OSGi component that implements the com.adobe.granite.workflow.exec.WorkflowProcess interface.
+Create a OSGi component that implements the [com.adobe.granite.workflow.exec.WorkflowProcess interface](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/workflow/exec/WorkflowProcess.html).
 The code in this component can be associated with the process step component in the AEM workflow.
 The execute method of the interface com.adobe.granite.workflow.exec.WorkflowProcess is implemented in this component.

-When an adaptive form is submitted to trigger an AEM workflow the submitted data is stored in the file specified under the payload folder.
+When an adaptive form is submitted to trigger an AEM workflow the submitted data is stored in the specified file under the payload folder.
 For example this is the submitted data file.
 We need to assemble the attachments specified under the idcard and bankstatements tag.
 ![submitted-data](assets/submitted-data.JPG).

 ### Get the tag names